William Campbell Preston Breckinridge: Early life and education

 William Breckinridge was born in Baltimore, Maryland, the son of Robert Jefferson Breckinridge, a prominent Kentucky minister, educator, and Unionist politician.
-His mother was the former Ann Sophronisba Preston.
-He was largely raised in Pennsylvania where his father was president of Jefferson College.
+His mother was the former Ann Sophonisba Preston.
+He was raised in Pennsylvania, where his father was president of Jefferson College.

 Breckinridge graduated from Centre College in Danville, Kentucky, in 1855.
-He then studied to be a medical doctor for a year but then switched to studying law.
+He then studied as a medical doctor for a year but switched to law.
 He earned his Juris Doctor from the University of Louisville in 1857.
 He returned to Lexington, Kentucky, to engage in the practice of law.
-In this time he married Lucretia Clay a granddaughter of Henry Clay.
+At this time, he married Lucretia Clay, a granddaughter of Henry Clay.
 She died in 1860.

 Civil War

-Despite his father's Unionist position (the elder Breckinridge supported the election of Lincoln), William entered the Confederate States Army in 1861, and was commissioned as a Captain.
+Despite his father's Unionist position (the elder Breckinridge supported the election of Lincoln), William entered the Confederate States Army in 1861.
+He was commissioned as a captain.
 He served in the cavalry under John Hunt Morgan.
-By the end of the war, he was Colonel of the 9th Kentucky Cavalry.
+By the war's end, he was Colonel of the 9th Kentucky Cavalry.
 He also served as a bodyguard to Jefferson Davis during his flight from Richmond.

-Following the war, he returned to Lexington, Kentucky where he resumed the practice of law and taught jurisprudence at the University of Kentucky.
+Following the war, he returned to Lexington, Kentucky, where he resumed the legal profession, teaching jurisprudence at the University of Kentucky.

 Post-Civil War

 From 1866 to 1868, he also served as the editor of the Lexington Observer and Reporter.
-In 1869 Breckinridge ran unsuccessfully for county attorney losing in large part because he was in favor of allowing African-Americans to testify in the courts.
+In 1869, Breckinridge ran unsuccessfully for county attorney, losing in large part because he was supported allowing African-Americans to testify in the courts.
 He was elected to the United States House of Representatives in 1884 as a Democrat and was re-elected four times, serving from 1885 to 1895.

-He had in later years married Issa Desha.
-After her death in 1892, he married Louse Wing.
+He had, in later years, married Issa Desha.
+After she died in 1892, he married Louise Wing.

 In 1890, he became a charter member of the District of Columbia Society of the Sons of the American Revolution.
 He was a Mason, and a member of the Masonic Knights Templar.

-In 1893, Madeleine V. Pollard filed suit against Breckinridge for breach of promise for his failure to marry her as promised.
+In 1893, his long-time mistress Madeleine V. Pollard filed suit against Breckinridge for breach of promise for his failure to marry her as promised.
 The trial was a national sensation; the revelations of Breckinridge's infidelity and his weak defense of the breach of promise charge led to the loss of the lawsuit and contributed to the end of his political career.

-In 1896, he ran for congress on a strong currency fusion ticket but was defeated.
+In 1896, he ran for Congress on a strong currency fusion ticket but was defeated.
 After this, he was hired by the Lexington Morning Herald as their chief editorial writer.

-At the November 1901 Convention of the State Federation of Labor in Lexington, Breckinridge delivered an eloquent speech in which he extolled the virtues of a six-day work week, opposed violent strikes, and encouraged negotiations.
-The following day, the vice president of the group, James D. Wood, took over the convention and helped pass resolutions which called Breckinridge an "enemy of the trade and labor organizations of the state."
+At the November 1901 Convention of the State Federation of Labor in Lexington, Breckinridge delivered an eloquent speech in which he extolled the virtues of a six-day workweek, opposed violent strikes, and encouraged negotiations.
+The following day, the group's vice president, James D. Wood, took over the convention and helped pass resolutions that called Breckinridge an "enemy of the trade and labor organizations of the state."
 The controversy which followed split the federation's membership.